-Andres is the founder of Power Soul Yoga, a dynamic, soulful and well rounded approach into the science of Yoga.
-His teaching style promotes equanimity traveling through the principles of Yoga as a therapy, empowering students to trust their own experience with sensitivity and intimacy, merging the ancient and sacred with the contemporary.
-Power Soul Yoga emphasizes the most natural tools of enhancing personal and global union with the Supreme.
-Seeking to reestablish planetary balance and facilitating the way back into the place that we all truly belong, the sacredness of our own hearts.
+Andres joined the teaching staff of Power Yoga in 2005 and is the founder of Power Soul Yoga, a dynamic, soulful and well rounded approach into the science of Yoga.
+His teaching style promotes equanimity, traveling through the principles of Yoga as a therapy, empowering students to trust their own experience with sensitivity and intimacy, merging the ancient and sacred with the contemporary.
+Power Soul Yoga emphasizes the most natural tools for the enhancement of the physical, mental and spiritual aspects.
+For more information, please visit http://www.powersoulyoga.com/

 Born and raised on a ranch in Oklahoma, I was raised to believe that simplicity is a key component of happiness.
 After losing my father at age 17 and experiencing a traumatic spiral of events during my adolescent years, I was introduced to yoga through a friend.
 It immediately spoke to my physical nature and after only a few classes I felt a strong and deep spiritual connection.
 I had found my therapy and church.

-After having taught at the YMCA, and teaching classes through my nutrition club, I have developed my classes to suit all levels of practitioners, offering modifications for newcomers and including advanced instruction for the seasoned yogi.
+I have developed most of my classes to suit all levels of practitioners, offering modifications for newcomers and including advanced instruction for the seasoned yogi.

 Yoga has dramatically improved my physical wellness and has helped me develop a strong mental and emotional stability.
 Anyone coming in to practice will experience an increase mental and physical awareness and well-being.
 Practitioners will also slow the process of aging by increasing their cardiovascular health, decreasing toxicity and stagnation in the body and improving the functions of the 5 major systems of the body.